-We are keen to measure the impact of our careers programme across the Trust and constantly monitor our careers policy it to ensure maximum effectiveness.

-- 14.1.
-All guidance sessions build on previous discussions and use up-to-date information about a pupil's progress in learning, their personal development and their career development. - 14.2.
-At the end of each guidance session, the Careers Advisor will record the main points discussed, alongside any action points.
-These records are then made available for use in further meetings. - 14.3.
-Pupils' feedback will be sought and acted upon at the end of their career guidance meetings. - 14.4.
-Pupils' performance on work experience is monitored and reported on by staff visiting and feedback from placement providers. - 14.5.
-Destinations of pupils at the end of Year 11, 12 and 13 are tracked and, where applicable, used to inform development of the careers entitlement.

-- 14.6.
-Systematic planned evaluation takes place on a rolling basis; this includes career questionnaires. - 14.7.
-The governing board, in conjunction with the Assistant Headteacher or other relevant staff members, will review this policy on an annual basis, taking into account the success of supporting pupils in accessing post-16 education and training. - 14.8.
-The Assistant Headteacher or other relevant staff members will make any necessary changes to this policy, and send it to the Clerk to the Trust's Boards for Trustee approval and circulation to members of staff. - 14.9.
-We are keen to gain feedback from a range of stakeholders including parents, pupils, teachers and employers.
+- 14.1 We are keen to measure the impact of our careers programme across the Trust and constantly monitor our careers policy it to ensure maximum effectiveness. - 14.2 All guidance sessions build on previous discussions and use up-to-date information about a CYP's progress in learning, their personal development and their career development. - 14.3 At the end of each guidance session, the Careers Advisor will record the main points discussed, alongside any action points.
+These records are then made available for use in further meetings. - 14.4 CYP's feedback will be sought and acted upon at the end of their career guidance meetings. - 14.5 CYP's performance on work experience is monitored and reported on by staff visiting and feedback from placement providers. - 14.6 Destinations of CYP at the end of Year 11, 12 and 13 are tracked and, where applicable, used to inform development of the careers entitlement. - 14.7 Systematic planned evaluation takes place on a rolling basis; this includes career questionnaires. - 14.8 The governing board, in conjunction with the Assistant Headteacher or other relevant staff members, will review this policy on an annual basis, taking into account the success of supporting CYP in accessing post-16 education and training. - 14.9 The Assistant Headteacher, Career Leads or other relevant staff members will make any necessary changes to this policy, and send it to the Trust's Governance Officer for approval and circulation to members of staff. - 14.10 We are keen to gain feedback from a range of stakeholders including parents, CYP, teachers and employers.
 If you would like to give us feedback about our careers programme, please get in touch via the school website.

-15. Appendix 1 - Provider Access Policy statement
+15 Appendix 1 - Provider Access Policy statement